 Mohonk Historical Timeline

-Albert K. Smiley founds Mohonk Mountain House with the purchase of 280 acres.
+Albert K. Smiley establishes Mohonk Mountain House with the purchase of 280 acres.

 The first hiking paths, trails, and carriage roads were developed for guest use.